-While every job has risks, there are few occupations as hazardous as those in maritime industries.
-Injuries that affect Lafayette maritime workers are common, but unlike many other employees in Louisiana, maritime workers are not protected by traditional workers’ compensation policies.
+While every job has risks, few occupations are as hazardous as those in maritime industries.
+Injuries that affect Lafayette maritime workers are common, but unlike many other employees in Louisiana, maritime workers are not generally protected by traditional workers’ compensation policies.
 Fortunately, these workers have alternative legal options to help them financially recover for their injuries.

-If you were hurt while working in a maritime setting, it is possible to sue your employer directly for your losses.
-While filing a lawsuit may seem intimidating, a Lafayette maritime injury lawyer with our firm could provide significant assistance.
-In addition to gathering evidence, your personal injury attorney could help prepare a claim, file a lawsuit, and present your case in court.
+If you were hurt while working in a maritime setting, you may sue your employer directly for your losses.
+While filing a lawsuit may seem intimidating, a Lafayette maritime injury lawyer with our firm can provide assistance.
+In addition to gathering evidence, your personal injury attorney could help prepare a claim, file a lawsuit, and present your case in court if necessary.
 We can speak with you further about your claim during a free consultation.

 Should You File Your Claim Under the Jones Act?

-Maritime workers are one of the few classes of employees that are not protected under traditional workers’ compensation laws.
-Instead of requesting compensation through a workers’ insurance policy, maritime workers may file a civil lawsuit directly against an employer.
+Maritime workers are one of the few classes of employees that is not generally protected under traditional workers’ compensation laws.
+Instead of requesting compensation through a workers’ compensation insurance policy, maritime workers may file a civil lawsuit directly against their employer.

 46 U.S.C.
 30104, also known as the Jones Act, establishes this right.
 This Act states that “seamen” are authorized to file civil lawsuits against their employers for injuries sustained while working on a maritime vessel.
-“Seamen” include any individuals whose jobs normally require work on or around vessels that travel over navigable waters, including rivers, lakes, and oceans.
+The term “seamen” includes any individuals whose jobs normally require work on or around vessels that travel over navigable waters, including rivers, lakes, and oceans.

 Individuals may be asked to demonstrate their service on a vessel to file a lawsuit under the Jones Act.
-A Lafayette maritime injury attorney could help workers confirm their employment, so they may proceed with a potential lawsuit or pursue compensation.
+A Lafayette maritime injury attorney from Laborde Earles Injury Lawyers can help workers confirm their employment, so they may proceed with a potential lawsuit or pursue compensation.

 We Can Review Your Case and Determine How Much Compensation You May Be Entitled to

-Depending on their positions, maritime workers could be exposed to various hazards, not the least of which are heavy machinery, moving objects, or slick surfaces.
+Depending on their positions, maritime workers could be exposed to various hazards, including heavy machinery, moving objects, or slick surfaces.
 As a result, workplace injuries are unfortunately common.
-Even if the injury was caused by an injured worker’s own actions, it could still be compensable.
+Even if your actions contributed to your injury, it could still be compensable.
 Generally, an employee simply needs to demonstrate that an injury happened during maritime work or while on the clock.

-Our maritime injury lawyer serving Lafayette can investigate your accident to see if negligent or reckless behavior caused your injuries.
+Our maritime injury lawyers serving Lafayette can investigate your accident to see if negligent or reckless behavior caused your injuries.
 We can review evidence, including photographs and video footage, to determine what happened.
-If our lawyer can identify, from the evidence, who is liable for your accident, we can build your case and seek to hold all responsible parties accountable for your accident.
+If your lawyer can identify, from the evidence, who is liable for your accident, we can build your case and seek to hold all responsible parties accountable for your accident.

 Longshore and Harbor Workers’ Compensation Act Benefits

 The Longshore and Harbor Workers’ Compensation Act (LHWCA) is a federal law administered by the United States Department of Labor.
-It generally applies to workers who are injured while loading or unloading a vessel or those that partake in the construction and repair of ships.
+It generally applies to workers injured while loading or unloading a vessel or those who participate in the construction and repair of ships.

 - Past and future medical treatment